Workers' right to access the toilet: Health effects

+By country

 New Zealand

 The Employment Relations Act in New Zealand states that an employee must be provided with rest breaks to attend to personal matters.
 Entitlements to visit the toilet cannot be contracted out of unless reasonably compensated for.
 However, the law does not state how the employer is to calculate the cost of compensation.
 Unless contracted out of, the Employment Relations Act states an employee must be provided with toilet breaks.
 In the absence of an agreement between the two parties, it is to be exercised in good faith.
 The statute allows an employer to take into account the employee's operational environment and the employee's duty to continuity of their services to their employer.

 Employees are entitled to toilet breaks.
 However the law is yet to develop a specific allowance of toilet access.
-Here the law bargains on “good faith” which essentially refers to employees and employers not abusing the fact that there are no clear guidelines on the issue.
+Here the law bargains on "good faith" which essentially refers to employees and employers not abusing the fact that there are no clear guidelines on the issue.